 Equality and diversity

-People who use our services
+Supporting you to use our services

+We are passionate about creating an inclusive and respectful experience for anyone who interacts with us.
 Our service standards outline what you can expect from our organisation when coming into contact with us.
 When providing you with our service, you can expect us to:

-- treat you with courtesy and respect
+- always treat you with courtesy and respect

 - follow up any comments or concerns you raise about the service we deliver